The Ultimate Cheat Sheet On Choosing A PEO

 1. The financial stability and security of the PEO

-PEO companies who are well-funded are most likely good candidates.
+PEO companies that are well-funded are most likely good candidates.
 Because the investment put in these companies are higher, this must mean that the company does a great job at whatever kind of work they are doing.

 2. Their commitment to satisfy customers